Research output per year

 Professor João Quinta da Fonseca completed his PhD on the mechanical behaviour of high volume fraction MMCs at the University of Leeds, before moving to the University of Manchester, where he is currently Professor of Mechanical Metallurgy.

 He is a member of the Metallurgy and Corrosion research group and a member of the Centre for Light Alloy Research and Innovation (CLARI).
 Much of this research work is funded by industrial collaborators from the aerospace, energy and automotive sectors.
-Current industrial collaborators include Novelis, Constelium, Otto Fuchs, EdF, Rolls-Royce, Wood and Airbus.
+Current industrial collaborators include Novelis, Constelium, Rolls-Royce, Wood and Airbus.

 My main research interest is the mechanics of metal deformation at the microstructural scale and how it relates to microstructure evolution during processing and material performance in service.
 This research ranges over topics such experimental mechanics, crystal plasticity, crystallographic texture, recrystallisation and phase transformations.

 Our group has pioneered the application of high (spatial) resolution digital image correlation (HRDIC) to measure deformation with sub-micron resolution and has applied it to study different metals and alloys.
-Some of our recent papers on HRDIC are:

 We are keen users of synchrotron and neutron diffraction beamlines to study the deformation and microstruture evolution of alloys in-situ and use the data to develop computational models of metal deformation.
-For examples see the papers below:

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):